Drew Christiansen: Consultant to the Vatican

-Ecumenical dialogue, work in the Middle East
+Work in the Middle East, Ecumenical Dialogue

+At the bishops' conference he became more interested in the Middle East.
+He worked with Michel Sabbah, the emeritus Latin Patriarch of Jerusalem for many years, and wrote an introduction to his book.
+Sabbah named Christiansen a Canon of the Holy Sepulchre of Jerusalem.
+He was also a member of the Atlantic Council's Middle East Task Force, as part of his ongoing work in the region.

-Christiansen served as a consultant to the Pontifical Council for Promoting Christian Unity for the Mennonite-Catholic Dialogue, honoring Mennonites as members of the historic Peace Churches.
+In broader ecumenical efforts, Christiansen served as a consultant to the Pontifical Council for Promoting Christian Unity for the Mennonite-Catholic Dialogue, honoring Mennonites as members of the historic Peace Churches.
 In a common concluding statement at the Mennonite World Conference 2000, the Catholic and Mennonite participants agreed that "the church is called to live as an efficacious sign and an instrument of peace overcoming every form of enmity and to reconcile all peoples in the peace of Christ".

-He was also a member of the Atlantic Council's Middle East Task Force, as part of his broader work in the region.

 Editor-in-chief of America magazine

 He served at this national Jesuit publication based in Manhattan, later restyled as America: The Jesuit Review, for 10 years from 2002 to 2012.
-For the last seven years, from 2005-2012, he was editor-in-chief, succeeding Thomas J. Reese SJ, and he oversaw the magazine's 100th anniversary.
+For the last seven years, from 2005 to 2012, he was editor-in-chief, succeeding Thomas J. Reese SJ, and he oversaw the magazine's 100th anniversary.
 After Matt Malone SJ succeeded him as editor-in-chief in 2012, he returned to Georgetown University.

 During his tenure as editor-in-chief, he exhorted James J. Martin SJ to travel to the Holy Land for a planned book, Jesus: A Pilgrimage.
 Martin recalled Christiansen's inspiration for the book both in an article for America and in a homily.
 The book became a Christopher-award-winning, New York Times bestseller.
 On April 20, 2022, Martin offered the homily at Christiansen's funeral at Holy Trinity Catholic Church in Washington, D.C., the Jesuit parish church next to Georgetown University, accompanying the celebrant, G. Ronald Murphy SJ, and he remembered the incident with great affection and credit to his friend.

 University distinguished professor

 In 2013, Christiansen returned to Georgetown University in a full-time role as a senior fellow at the Berkley Center for Religion, Peace, and World Affairs and Distinguished Professor of Ethics and Human Development in the School of Foreign Service, posts he held until his death.
 He continued to advise students and oversee his final book until April 2022.
-Previously, sometimes between earlier periods of service at Georgetown University, he was associate professor of theology and staff fellow of the Kroc Institute for International Peace Studies at the University of Notre Dame (1986-1990), where he was a member of the founding team.
-At the Jesuit School of Theology/Graduate Theological Union-Berkeley (now the Jesuit School of Theology of Santa Clara University), from 1981-86, he was assistant professor of social ethics.
-Additionally, from 1982-86, he was director of its Center for Ethics and Social Policy.
+Previously, sometimes between earlier periods of service at Georgetown University, he was associate professor of theology and staff fellow of the Kroc Institute for International Peace Studies at the University of Notre Dame (1986–1990), where he was a member of the founding team.
+At the Jesuit School of Theology/Graduate Theological Union-Berkeley (now the Jesuit School of Theology of Santa Clara University), from 1981 to 1986, he was assistant professor of social ethics.
+Additionally, from 1982 to 1986, he was director of its Center for Ethics and Social Policy.
 The majority of his academic career was spent at Georgetown University.